EJT93/Childrens-Story-AI-Generator/README.md

 ## Cloud Infrastructure

-_This section is under development._
+The application is designed to be deployed on Amazon Web Services (AWS), leveraging services like AWS CodeBuild and CodePipeline for continuous integration/continuous delivery.

 ## CI/CD Pipeline

-_This section is under development._
+The application employs a CI/CD pipeline using AWS CodeBuild and CodePipeline.
+Any changes pushed to the GitHub repository are automatically built and deployed, ensuring a seamless development process and continuous delivery of features.

-## Containerization and Orchestration
+## Containerization

-This application uses Docker and Docker Compose for containerization and orchestration.
-Docker creates isolated environments to run your applications, while Docker Compose allows you to manage multi-container applications.
+This application uses Docker for containerization.
+Docker creates isolated environments called containers to run your applications.
+Each container will include all necessary executables, binary code, libraries, and configuration files.

-## Monitoring and Logging
+## Code Quality

-_This section is under development._
+The application uses SonarQube for continuous inspection of code quality.
+SonarQube detects bugs, code smells, and security vulnerabilities, thereby helping to maintain high code standards and reliability.

 ## Contributing